Tyrn/wei/the-insider-en.typ

      Bemish turned around.
 Behind him in a sport  car, turquoise and narrow like  an orchid petal,  Kissur's  brother, Ashidan  sat.
-A perfect shirt,  a precise hairdo, the  smell of  cologne - a starting manager and a  Cambridge graduate - Bemish felt his world pleasantly coming back to him.
+A perfect shirt,  a precise hairdo, the  smell of  cologne---a starting manager and a  Cambridge graduate---Bemish felt his world pleasantly coming back to him.

      Terence Bemish sardonically raised the bark footwear.